 About half of Homura/Madoka fans have jumped ship, thanks to the ending of the movie.

 The other half isn't going down without a fight, though.

 If the alluded material is any indication, at least a third of the ship's fans would side with Homura.

-Angel Devil Shipping: Madokami and Homucifer, perhaps better described as God-Devil Shipping, is about as extreme as you can get, really.
+Ultimate Madoka and Akuma Homura, perhaps better described as God-Devil Shipping, is about as extreme as one can get.

 A huge one considering the film's ending.
-Some fans prefer the new world Homura created to the one Madoka created in the TV series, and consider Homura's actions sensible and justified.
-Other fans denounce the film as completely retconning the events of the TV series and Homura for acting selfishly and betraying Madoka.
+Some fans prefer the new world Homura created to the one Madoka created in the anime, and consider Homura's actions sensible and justified.
+Other fans denounce the film as completely retconning the events of the TV series, and Homura for acting selfishly and betraying Madoka.
 There's even more controversy with the ending changing Homura and Madoka's relationship, which some fans consider to be sinking the most popular ship.

 The Cake Song is either a hilarious and Dada-ishBig Lipped Alligator Moment, an adorable happy Moe moment between the girls, or a complete embarrassment that has no place in a dark movie, even if the purpose is to mislead the viewer.